lithemod/cache/README.md

 # Lithe Cache

-**Lithe Cache** is a simple and efficient caching module that utilizes the filesystem.
-With it, you can store and retrieve data quickly and easily, enhancing the performance of your application.
+**Lithe Cache** is a simple and efficient caching module that utilizes the filesystem for storage.
+With it, you can store and retrieve data quickly, improving the performance of your application.

 ## Installation

-To install the `lithemod/cache` module, you can use Composer.
+To install the `lithemod/cache` module, use Composer.
 Run the following command in the root directory of your project:

 ```bash
 composer require lithemod/cache